Endometriosis occurs when the cells that your uterus sheds every month during your period begin to grow outside of your uterus.

 Some adhesiolysis procedures need to be performed with traditional surgical equipment instead of a laser.
 Surgery to remove an adhesion happens while you’re under general anesthesia and in a hospital setting because of the risk of infection.
 Recovery times can vary according to how big your incision is.

 More research about the outcomes of adhesion removal is needed.
 The success rate appears connected to area of your body where the adhesion is.
-Surgeries for adhesions to the bowel and abdominal wall tend to have a lower rate of adhesions returning after surgery.
+Surgeries for adhesions to the bowel and abdominal wall tend to have a of adhesions returning after surgery.

 Who should get an adhesion removed?